 One of the best times to visit Algonquin is in October during peak color.
 The maples explode in vibrant colors and paint the landscape in red and orange.

 Killbear Provincial Park

-Killbear Provincial Park is located on a point of land jutting into Georgian Bay not far from Parry Sound.
-This park is a lively and family-oriented park with beaches and beautiful rocky shorelines.
+Killbear Provincial Park is located on the point of land jutting into Georgian Bay, not far from Parry Sound.
+This park is lively and family-oriented, with beaches and beautiful rocky shorelines.
 It has seven campgrounds and many visitors come to the Killbear Provincial Park specifically to camp.

 Children often play in the shallow waters while adults have the options to either relax on the beach or go hiking and explore the biking trails as well.
 Do not forget to photograph the amazing and iconic windswept pine.
 This is arguably the most ‘popular’ tree in Canada.
 This is a white pine found on a rocky outcrop in the park.